Can Headaches And Neck Pain Be Caused By Sitting At A Computer?

 According to studies more than 70% of headache patients that receive chiropractic treatment show improvement that ranges from slight improvement up to complete elimination of their pain.
 This one fact makes it seem logical that the majority of migraine or tension headaches originate from problems in the neck.
 It also seems logical that if we knew what was causing these neck problems, and eliminated what was causing them, we could also eliminate the headaches too.

-After examining thousands of patients we discover that as many as 95% of neck pain and headache patients had one thing in common, a reversed neck curve.
+After examining thousands of patients we discover that as many as 95% of neck pain and headache patients had one thing in common, a straight or reversed neck curve.
 From the side view a normal neck should have a slight curve in it.
 But as many as 95% of headache and neck pain patients had either a lessening of that curve, no curve at all, or a curve that was completely reversed.
-When these poor neck posture curves were treated with chiropractic adjustments, most showed great improvement.
+When these altered cervical spine curves were treated with chiropractic adjustments, most showed great improvement.

 Chiropractors know that this type of pain can be caused by poor neck posture, so the next question becomes, Can sitting at a computer cause poor neck posture?
 If the answer is yes, then it’s obvious that sitting at a computer can, and in fact does, cause head pain.

 People usually develop poor neck curvatures because of poor posture habits.
 Anything a person does that places their head in a position forward to their body will lessen or reverse their normal neck curve.
 And poor neck curvatures DO cause head aches.
 Chiropractors have been teaching this for decades.